Sodalite: Occurrence

 Significant deposits of fine material are restricted to but a few locales: Bancroft, Ontario (Princess Sodalite Mine), and Mont-Saint-Hilaire, Quebec, in Canada; and Litchfield, Maine, and Magnet Cove, Arkansas, in the US.
 The Ice River complex, near Golden, British Columbia, contains sodalite.
 Smaller deposits are found in South America (Brazil and Bolivia), Portugal, Romania, Burma and Russia.
 Hackmanite is found principally in Mont-Saint-Hilaire and Greenland.

-Euhedral, transparent crystals are found in northern Namibia and in the lavas of Vesuvius, Italy.
+Euhedral, transparent crystals are present in northern Namibia and in the lavas of Vesuvius, Italy.

 Sodalitite is a type of extrusive igneous rock rich in sodalite.
 Its intrusive equivalent is sodalitolite.

 History

 The people of the Caral culture traded for sodalite from the Collao altiplano.

 Synthesis

 The mesoporous cage structure of sodalite makes it useful as a container material for many anions.
 Some of the anions known to have been included in sodalite-structure materials include nitrate, iodide, iodate, permanganate, perchlorate, and perrhenate.